openziti/ziti-doc/docusaurus/docs/reference/30-configuration/router.md

       resolver: udp://127.0.0.1:53
 ```

 In this example the router's tunnel is configured to provide a forward proxy listener for a list of service, TCP port pairs.
+This mode also enables the reverse proxy features of `host` mode.

 ```yaml
 listeners: